The Crai-EPs 1993/1994

 The Crai-EPs 1993/1994 is a compilation of two EPs released by the band Catatonia; For Tinkerbell (the first five tracks) and Hooked (the last three tracks).

-The tracks "For Tinkerbell", "Gyda Gwen" (Welsh version of "New Mercurial Heights") and "Sweet Catatonia" later appeared on the album Way Beyond Blue as newly recorded versions.
-"Gyda Gwen" as a secret track at the end of the record.
+The tracks "For Tinkerbell", "Gyda Gwên" (Welsh version of "New Mercurial Heights") and "Sweet Catatonia" later appeared on the album Way Beyond Blue as newly recorded versions.
+"Gyda Gwên" as a secret track at the end of the record.

 The Hooked portion of this compilation had already been previously released in 1995 as part of another EP compilation by the band titled The Sublime Magic of Catatonia.